threefoldtech/info_grid/src/knowledge_base/farming/proof_of_capacity.md

 3. Zero-OS reports used IT capacity towards TFChain
 4. TFChain and TFDAO will calculate rewards as required for the farmer (TFGrid 3.1.x)
 5. TFChain will mint the required TFT and send them to account on TFChain of TFFarmer.
-6. Everyone can use the [ThreeFold Explorer](https://dashboard.grid.tf/explorer/statistics) to see where capacity is available.
+6. Everyone can use the [ThreeFold Node Finder](https://dashboard.grid.tf/#/deploy/node-finder/) to see where capacity is available.
 This info comes from the TFChain.

 ## PoC Rewards